 1. Setting up the cluster

-I will be using SAP’s Monsoon in order to provision the servers where Hadoop will be installed.
-If you do not have access to space on Monsoon clusters can be provisioned using another cloud platform (AWS, Azure, etc.), but will not be covered in this tutorial.
+I will be using SAP’s cloud infrastructure in order to provision the servers where Hadoop will be installed.

 Ambari will run on nodes with as little as 8 GB RAM, but more is recommended especially if the cluster will be used for testing.